 any specific documentation required by the local planning authority

-Once the application is submitted it will normally take a few days for the local planning authority to validate the request (if it is deemed invalid, reasons should be given in writing).
+Once the application is submitted it will normally take a few days for the local planning authority to validate the request.
+If it is deemed invalid, reasons should be given in writing.
 The application will then be publicised and consulted upon (eg views/opinions may be sought from neighbours) before being sent to the planning committee or a senior planning officer who will make a decision.
-The majority of planning applications will receive a decision within eight weeks - but more complex applications can take up to 13 weeks.
+The majority of planning applications will receive a decision within 8 weeks (in England and Wales) or 2 months (in Scotland) - but more complex applications can take up to 13 weeks (in England and Wales) or up to 2 months (in Scotland).